crowl0gic/ffmpeg-nvidia/README.md

 If everything works as expected, nvidia-smi should display ffmpeg process activity during encoding
 ![nvidia-ffmpeg](nvidia-smi-ffmpeg.png)

+**Note:** NVIDIA consumer cards are [limited](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new#Encoder) to a set number of simultaneous encoding streams regardless of the hardware's actual capabilities.
+There are some [workarounds](https://stackoverflow.com/questions/46393526/ffmpeg-cuda-encode-openencodesessionex-failed-out-of-memory) for this drawback.

 ## Use `netcam_url` and `netcam_high_url` to reduce CPU load